aniledev/react-workflow/README.md

 ## Step 4: Identify Where Your State Should Live

+- State should live in the lowest common ancestor of the components that need access to state

 ## Step 5: Add Inverse Data Flow

+- Lastly, add your interactivity with the help of callback props

 ## Step 6: Refactoring